Jaheay/starfield-outpost-data/testing/capture_notes.md

 - Should Capture: Titanium, Tungsten, Dysprosium
 - Full Chain: [Lead-Tungsten]

+## Remaining Organics

 #### Sumati (Narion)
-- Should Capture: Hypercatalyst
+- Should Capture: Hypercatalyst,
 - Other: Hypercatalyst
 - Has Water

-## Remaining Organics

 #### Codos (Cheyenne)
-- Should Capture: Solvent
+- Should Capture: Solvent, Analgesic
 - Other: Solvent
 - Has Water
 #### Alpha Andraste III (Alpha Andraste)